dolanor-galaxy/network/README.md

 can collectively build towards what does not exist outside of organizations.
 This is an opportunity to build something at the scale of Google and others in a coordinated effort without any central intermediary or the need to work at a company.

-Collaboration will be our central focus, not compute, not storage, not singular applications, but instead multi application services built collectively by the network.
+Collaboration will be our central focus, not compute, not storage, nor singular applications, but instead multi application services built collectively by the network.

 ### Value Exchange